FireHead90544/JAI/README.md

 # JAI
 An Open Source AI Programmed In Python
+Made In India JAI HIND